paldhous/ucb/2019/dataviz/md/class5.md

 Download the data for this session from [here](data/week5.zip), unzip the folder and place it on your desktop.
 It contains the following files:

-- `gdp_percap.csv` [World Bank data](https://data.worldbank.org/indicator/NY.GDP.PCAP.PP.CD) on Gross Domestic Product (GDP) per capita for nations and groups of nations, from 1990 to 2016, in current international dollars, corrected for purchasing power in different territories.
+- `gdp_percap.csv` [World Bank data](https://data.worldbank.org/indicator/NY.GDP.PCAP.PP.CD) on Gross Domestic Product (GDP) per capita for nations and groups of nations, from 1990 to 2018, in current international dollars, corrected for purchasing power in different territories.

 - `ucb_stanford_2014.csv` Data on federal government grants to UC Berkeley and Stanford University in 2014, downloaded from [USASpending.gov](https://www.usaspending.gov/).

-- `wr_50m_sept_6_2018.pdf` PDF with current world swimming records, [from FINA](https://www.fina.org/content/swimming-records), the international federation for swimming and other water sports.

 ### Data portals

 Life is much easier if you can find everything you need in one place.
 The main effort to centralize access to data by the U.S. federal government is [Data.gov](https://www.data.gov/).
 You can search for data from the home page, or follow the [Data](http://catalog.data.gov/dataset) and Topics links from the top menu.

-Be warned, however, that Data.gov is a work in progress, and does not contain all of the U.S. government’s data.
+Be warned, however, that Data.gov does not contain all of the U.S. government’s data.
 Some of the most useful datasets are still only available on the websites of individual federal agencies.
 The Federal Committee on Statistical Methodology has [links to agencies](https://nces.ed.gov/FCSM/related_agencies.asp) with with some the most important data collections.

-It is worth familiarizing yourself with the main government agencies that have responsibility for the beats you are interested in, and the datasets they maintain.
+Familiarize yourself with the main government agencies that have responsibility for the beats you are interested in and the datasets they maintain.

 Here are some examples of agencies with useful data:

 - **[U.S. Census Bureau](https://www.census.gov/)**: population, demographic, economic and other data, including trade and manufacturing statistics.
-The [American FactFinder](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) is especially useful for summary data about specific geographical areas.
+Start searching for data from [here](https://data.census.gov).
 As well as running the decadal national census, the bureau operates other surveys, which provide more detailed information from representative samples of the U.S. population, including the [Current Population Survey](https://www.census.gov/programs-surveys/cps.html) (run jointly with the Bureau of Labor Statistics, see below) and the [American Community Survey](https://www.census.gov/programs-surveys/acs/).

 - **[Bureau of Labor Statistics](https://www.bls.gov/)**: employment and unemployment, workplace injuries, time use, pay and consumer spending, including the [Consumer Price Index](https://www.bls.gov/cpi/), a key measure of inflation.
 Browse its datasets [here](https://www.bls.gov/data/).